 At my previous jobs, I created several real-time JavaScript dashboards pre-dating the Socket.IO library.
 During that time, I felt the pain of not having a good solution for true real-time communication.
 I found myself using hacks to get new data into the user interface.
 One method was pounding the server with an Ajax call every few seconds.
 The server had no way of knowing whether anything had updated since the last request, so it would dump all of the data into huge JSON object.
 It was up to the client-side JavaScript application to look through the data and check if there were any updates.
 If there were updates, the client-side was responsible for updating the display as needed.
 This turned out to be difficult to maintain and a nightmare to debug.
 When Socket.IO was released I was blown away.
 Now, I could send only the pieces of data that had actually been updated from the server instead of pushing up everything.
 Instead of setting an interval to make Ajax calls, I could just send data when new data came in.
 In short, Socket.IO made my life good again.

-Socket.IO is built on top of WebSocket technology to communicate bidirectionally between the server-side and client-side in a syntax that looks like you are just triggering and listening to events.
+Socket.IO is an open-source library created by Guillermo Rauch.
+It is built on top of Engine.IO, which is a lower-level abstraction on top of the WebSocket technology.
+Socket.IO is used to communicate bidirectionally between the server-side and client-side in a syntax that looks like you are just triggering and listening to events.
 The WebSocket API protocol was standardized in 2011.
 It is a Transmission Control Protocol (TCP) that only relies on HTTP for its initial handshake.
 After the handshake is complete, the connection is left open so that the server and the client can pass messages back and forth as needed.

+For reference, a typical WebSocket connection without Socket.IO will looks something like this on the client-side.
+Please note that we are not falling back for browsers that do not support WebSockets.

+if ('Websocket' in window) {

+var ws = new WebSocket('ws://localhost:5000/channel');

+ws.onopen = function () {

+ws.send('Hello world');

+};

+ws.onmessage = function (e) {

+console.log(e.data);

+};

+ws.onclose = function () {

+console.warn('WebSocket disconnected');

+}

+} else {

+throw new Error('This browser does not support websockets');

+}

 Socket.IO goes a step beyond just providing an easier to use, more robust API on top of WebSockets.
 It also provides the ability to seamlessly use other real-time protocols if WebSockets are not available.
 For example, it will fall back on JSON long-polling in the absence of WebSocket support.
 Long-polling is essentially a trick to emulate the WebSocket behavior in browsers that don't support WebSockets.
 After a long-polling request is made, it is held onto by the server instead of immediately responding like a traditional HTTP request.
 When data becomes available, the long-polling request is resolved, closing the loop of the long request cycle.
 At that point, a new long-polling request will typically be made.
 This gives the illusion of the continuous connection that WebSockets provides.
 While long-polling is less than ideal in the landscape of modern technology, it is a perfect fallback if it is needed.
 When you send a message with Socket.IO, the API for WebSockets and long-polling are identical, so you don't have to deal with the mental overhead of integrating two syntactically different technologies.